22 Essential Moving Tips and Tricks for Packing Day

 Before you do anything else, decluttering should be your first step.
 Go through your home and decide what to toss, donate, or keep, because the more items you part with, the less you have to pack.

 Pro tip: To avoid getting overwhelmed, declutter by room.
-You can also find more decluttering tips in this blog.

 2. Get Supplies